Ok, that’s it – you can't do it anymore. You’re done.

 Remember – you’ve spent a long time - months or years - thinking about divorce, deciding if you should get a divorce and preparing for it.

-Chances are your spouse has not, so be understanding of their situation and allow some time for the news to sink in.
+Chances are your spouse has not, so be understanding of their situation and allow some time for the news to sink in after you have the conversation.

 "I encourage individuals to approach their spouse with the greatest compassion and to recognize the likelihood that they might be faced with a period of resistance, anger, and emotional escalation.